-Scroll down for the pattern links and a launch discount!
+Scroll down for links to the pattern and a 25% launch discount!

 Here’s another new addition to my range – personalised notepads for knitting and crochet.